shirtable/python-novice/01-basics.md

 =========
 A key concept in any type of programming is the idea of a variable.
 A variable is a reference to some data.
 Up to this point we have not been using variables, we have been using literal values of strings and numbers.
 For example, we've seen the literal string `"Hello world"` and the integers `2`, `4`, `6`, and `8`.
 With variables we can abstract functionality from literal values.

-Lets look at some examples using the baby name data.
+Let's look at some examples using the baby name data.
 We can use the data.gov browser to preview the data, but we can only get the first 1000 lines.
 This file isn't too big (6.1M), but it contains 295,194 lines.

 ```python
 first_baby_name = "Daniel"